-Statistics show the majority of revenue for businesses comes from returning or existing customers.
-It’s important to take advantage of the attention you have from your current customers.
-And, increasing your average order value is the key.
+Statistics show that most business revenue comes from returning or existing customers.
+It’s wise to capitalize on the attention you already have from your current customers.

 What is average order value?

 Average order value (or AOV) is the average amount of money a customer spends in your store in a single purchase.
 It’s commonly associated with e-commerce companies but can apply to any business—online courses and coaching included.

 You can easily calculate your AOV by taking the total revenue of any given period and dividing it by the total number of orders in that same period.

 Here’s a simple formula: Average Order Value = Total Sales Revenue / Number of Orders

 For example, let’s say your Teachable school generated $10,000 in revenue last September, split between 100 orders.
 Your average order value was $100.
 This means that, on average, each customer spent $100 per transaction.
 If a customer returns multiple times to place an order, each order is counted towards the AOV separately.

 You can easily access sales revenue and order data in the Sales section of your Teachable admin page.
 Keep in mind this formula doesn’t calculate profit.
 To calculate profit, you’ll need to factor in marketing costs, product expenses, or other applicable operating costs.

 There are multiple reasons why online retailers and creators should track and increase average order value.

 First, AOV provides insights into customer behaviors and purchasing patterns.
 It also helps you evaluate the effectiveness of your marketing efforts and pricing structure.
 Last, AOV directly impacts your profits.
 Typically, higher average order values translate to higher profit margins.